TwilightWingsStudio/SSE-Legacy/STYLE.md

 # Serious Sam Evolution coding standarts
 ========================

-If you wish to submit a pull request to Serious Sam Evolution then please take a look at the below sections about our coding and styling standards before make said pull request.
+If you wish to submit a pull request to Serious Sam Evolution then please take a look at the sections below about our coding and styling standards before making said pull request.

 ========================
 ## Coding standards (.h / .hpp / .cpp / .c / .es)
-Follow our coding standards are absolutely essential to having your pull request approved.
+Following our coding standards is absolutely essential to have your pull request approved.
 While we may not close your pull request if it doesn't follow these coding standards, we most likely will delay merging it until compliant.

 ### Coding standarts - Prerequisites
 - Avoid doing large commits.
-I preferred have single commit for a tiny fix/addition rather than bundled up commits.
+I prefer to have a single commit for a tiny fix/addition rather than bundled up commits.
-- Always make sure all files contain the GNU GPL-2.0 license at the top of the every file containing buildable source code.
+- Always make sure all files contain the GNU GPL-2.0 license at the beginning of every file containing buildable source code.

 ### Coding standarts - Operators
 - ALWAYS should be space between operator keyword and round braces!